 The largest and smallest aperture depends on the camera lens.
 They usually range from f/1.4 to f/22.

 When the lens is “stopped down“, it means that you’re using the smallest aperture on your lens.

 When the lens is “wide open“, it means that you’re using the largest aperture on your lens.

 The use of a higher or lower aperture depends both on the type of photography and your goals.

 Lower apertures (small F-stop values) will result in less depth of field and sharpness but will allow you to capture more light.

 Higher apertures (high F-stop values) will result in more depth of field and sharpness (up to a certain point), and will allow you to block more light.

 The sharpest aperture depends on the lens.
 This is usually calculated by taking the largest aperture and then setting your lens two to three F-stop values to the right.
 For example, in a lens with a max. aperture of F4, this would be between f/8 and f/11 → f/4, f/5.6, f/8,f/11, f/16…

 The best aperture in low light is the widest aperture on your lens, that is, from f/1.4 to f/4.

 The best aperture in street photography depends on the scene, but it generally ranges from f/2.8 to f/8 depending on the moving subjects.

 Beyond reading the theory and checking the aperture examples, the best way to really understand what is aperture in photography is by practicing.

 Practice shooting scenes with different light and different aperture values, and zoom in on the images later to see how the exposure and the depth of field change, the two main effects of aperture in photography.

-To complete your understanding of aperture and exposure, I suggest checking out our beginner photography guide, where you will learn about the other two basics in photography:
+To complete your understanding of aperture and exposure, I suggest checking out our beginner photography guide (you can download it as a PDF photography guide), where you will learn about the other two basics in photography: